Slaby's Conceptual Art

 The Works of Man and God (left panel)

-The Works of Man and God (oil on canvas, 24in x 36in) compare the realms of the two.
+The Works of Man and God compare the realms of the two.
 On the left is a landscape, silhouetted in the image of the hand of Adam in the Sistine Chapel’s The Creation of Adam.
 We see an open field with mountains on the horizon.
 Scattered about are a pyramid, a column, a statue (Michelangelo’s Dying Slave) and a stone road pointing to a modern city.
 These are the works of man laid out in chronological order.
 They are also geometrically related to one another.

 The Works of Man and God (right panel)